SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Appendix

 The proof that

-holds due to the same arguments as the proof for $\mathbf{f}_i$ above.
-Viewed again as a function defined on $\mathbb{R}^3$, the map $f_Q$ with $f_Q(\vec{q}) = \mathbf{f}_{\vec{q}}$ constitutes a type-1 field.
-The transformation law of this field is depicted in Fig. \ref{fig:commut_diagr}, described in the main text as $S_2$.
+is the same as the one for $S$ before.
+Viewed again as a function defined on $\mathbb{R}^3$, the map $\vec{q} \mapsto S'(X,\vec{q})$ constitutes a type-1 field.
+The transformation law of this field is depicted in Fig. \ref{fig:commut_diagr}.

-\textbf{Remark:} When there are ties, i.e., the set $\arg\min_{i \in [N]}(\|\vec{q}-\vec{x}_i\|_2)$ contains more than one point, we form all neighborhoods
+\textbf{2.2.
+Remark:} When there are ties, i.e., the set $\arg\min_{i \in [N]}(\|\vec{q}-\vec{x}_i\|_2)$ contains more than one point, we form all neighborhoods

-Then, we consider a query token for each pair $({\vec{q}}^{c},\mathbf{f}^{c}_{\vec{q}})$, where ${{\vec{q}}}^{c}=\vec{q}$ and $\mathbf{f}^{c}_{\vec{q}}$ are constructed as in \eqref{eq:fq}, using the neighborhood $\mathcal{N}^k_{c}(X) \in \mathcal{N}^Q_X(\vec{q})$.
+Then, we consider a query token for each pair $({\vec{q}}^{c},f^{c}_{q})$, where ${{\vec{q}}}^{c}=\vec{q}$ and $f^{c}_{q}$ are constructed as in \ref{eq:fq}, using the neighborhood $\mathcal{N}^k_{c}(X) \in \mathcal{N}^Q_X(\vec{q})$.

-If $\mathbf{f}^c_{\vec{q}}$ transforms as a type-1 field, then, after the roto-translation of the point cloud and the query, we could identify the same $c$ as a closest neighbor.
+If $f_q$ transforms as a type-1 field, then, after the roto-translation of the point cloud and the query, we could identify the same $c$ as a closest neighbor.
 However, since those points are equivalent as nearest neighbors, we will process the whole set of fields independently, producing a set of fields in the output.
 A different order of selection of nearest neighbors after the roto-translation corresponds to a permutation of the set of the output fields.
 Since attention modules are permutation equivariant, this permutation propagates to the output.

 We only need to discuss how to combine these outputs on the tokens $\vec{q}^{c}$ that correspond to the same position $\vec{q}$ in the occupancy field.
 Since the output is a scalar field (as we prove next), we can take the maximum across the same channels to construct a new scalar field that is also invariant to any permutation.
 The idea is that taking the maximum corresponds to an ``OR" operation, since both the usual non-linearities (such as the sigmoid) and the thresholding operations that follow are increasing functions of their inputs.
 Thus, when the network predicts that the position of the query is ``occupied", even based on one neighborhood, the position is likely to be considered occupied.